malumbres/BULLKpy/README.md

 ⚠️ Notes

 	•	data/ and results/ are not versioned
-	•	Designed for large datasets (TCGA-scale)
+	•	Designed for small or large datasets (TCGA-scale)
 	•	Requires Python ≥ 3.9

 📄 License